-The financial statements, included within the Annual Report and the financial statements (the Annual Report), comprise
+The financial statements, included within the Annual Report and financial statements (the Annual Report), comprise:

-- the Balance Sheet (Group and Company) as at 31 March 2016, - the Group Statement of Comprehensive Income for the year then ended, - the Statement of Cash Flows (Group and Company) for the year then ended, - the Statement of Changes in Equity (Group and Company) for the year then ended, - the accounting policies, and - the notes to the financial statements, which include other explanatory information
+- the Balance Sheet (Group and Company) as at 31 March 2017; - · the Group Statement of Comprehensive Income for the year then ended; - · the Group and Company Statement of Changes in Equity for the year then ended; - · the Statement of Cash Flows (Group and Company) for the year then ended; and - the notes to the financial statements, which include a summary of significant accounting policies and other explanatory information.

-The financial reporting framework that has been applied in the preparation of the financial statements is IFRSs as adopted by the European Union, and applicable law
+The financial reporting framework that has been applied in the preparation of the financial statements is IFRSs as adopted by the European Union, and applicable law.